-5.7.1 Students at TST affiliate schools
+5.8.1 Students at TST affiliate schools

-Prospective external students registered at Conrad Grebel University College, Huron University College, the Institute for Christian Studies, or Waterloo Lutheran Seminary will apply to the TST Registrar.
+Prospective external students registered at Conrad Grebel University College or The Institute for Christian Studies, will apply to the TST Registrar.

-5.7.2 Other students
+5.8.2 Other students

 All other external students will apply to the TST college of their choice, which may accept them as their discretion.